City Seeking Members for Boards and Commissions

 Openings available on five essential Boards & Commissions

-Open Positions: one alternate position available
+Open Positions: one full member position

-The City seeks a Somerville resident with an interest in the implementation of SomerVision goals, including job creation, development of market rate and affordable housing, and the advancement of open space and multi-modal transportation strategies.
+The city seeks a Somerville resident with an interest in the implementation of SomerVision goals, including job creation, development of market rate and affordable housing, and the advancement of open space and multi-modal transportation strategies.
 A background in architecture, landscape architecture, urban design, urban planning, and/or land use law is beneficial, but not required.
 Applicants should be prepared to provide constructive input into zoning amendments and development proposals including multiple large-scale developments in the City.

 The Planning Board is established to review long-term and large-scale planning throughout the city.
 It is tasked with approving and implementing the SomerVision Comprehensive Plan, and grants special permits for development projects in key transformational areas.
 The Planning Board also provides recommendations to the City Council on amendments to the Somerville Zoning Ordinance.
 The Planning Board typically meets two Thursday evenings per month at 6 p.m.

 The city seeks Somerville residents for the Zoning Board of Appeals, with an interest in successful design and development of Somerville’s neighborhoods and squares.
 A background in architecture, landscape architecture, urban design, urban planning, and/or land use law is beneficial, but not required.
 The ZBA has full members and alternate members.
 Alternate members participate in all discussion on items before the board and vote in the place of full members when full members are absent from a meeting.
 The Zoning Board of Appeals is established to review proposals all variances and appeals under the Somerville Zoning Ordinance.
 The Zoning Board typically meets on the first and third Wednesday of each month at 6 p.m.